Lesson 1: The Basic Plug-in

 Steps to Create Your First Plug-in

-Open Visual Basic 2010 Express using the Windows Start menu, selecting All Programs, and then Microsoft Visual Studio 2010 Express and then Microsoft Visual Basic 2010 Express.
-Note: You can also use Visual Basic 2008 Express with this guide if you are working with AutoCAD 2010 or 2011, but Visual Basic 2010 Express is required if you’re working with AutoCAD 2012.
-Projects for both Visual Basic 2010* and 2008 are provided in the archive folder.
+Open Visual Studio 2015 Community using the Windows Start menu, selecting All Programs/All Apps, and then Microsoft Visual Studio 2015 Community.
+Note: You can also use Visual Basic 2008/2010 Express with this guide if you are working with AutoCAD 2012, but Visual Basic 2010 Express is required if you’re working with AutoCAD 2013.
+Visual Studio 2012 Express is required if you are working with AutoCAD 2014 to 2016 Projects for Visual Basic 2012, 2010 and 2008 are provided in the archive folder.

 - Create a class library project:

-Inside Visual Basic Express, on the File menu, click New Project*.
+Inside Visual Studio Community, on the File menu, click New Project*.
 In the Installed Templates tab in the left-hand window, click Visual Basic.
-In the middle window, click AutoCAD 2011 plug-in (if you don’t see this in your template list, be sure to review the “Software to Install Prior to Starting” in the Overview section).
+In the middle window, click AutoCAD 2018 VB plug-in (if you don’t see this in your template list, be sure to review the “Software to Install Prior to Starting” in the Overview section).
 Enter KeepAttributesHorizontal in the Name box.
 And then click OK.

-* If you are using the completed sample projects rather than starting from scratch from the steps we provide here, we assume that you have installed AutoCAD to the C:\Program Files\Autodesk\AutoCAD 2012 - English folder.
+* If you are using the completed sample projects rather than starting from scratch from the steps we provide here, we assume that you have installed AutoCAD to the C:\Program Files\Autodesk\AutoCAD 2018 folder.
 If your installation location for AutoCAD is different from this, then to be able to debug the completed sample projects, you must follow these steps.

 - The AutoCAD.NET Wizard Configurator dialog will now be displayed.
 Click the ellipsis button next to the topmost empty textbox; browse in the folder selection dialog that appears to the location where you extracted the contents of the ObjectARX 20xx SDK, and select the inc subfolder.
-Do the same for the other textbox, and select your AutoCAD installation folder – the default location for AutoCAD 20xx English is C:\Program Files\Autodesk\AutoCAD 20xx – English.
+Do the same for the other textbox, and select your AutoCAD installation folder – the default location for AutoCAD 20xx is C:\Program Files\Autodesk\AutoCAD 20xx.
 Keep the other options at their defaults and click Ok.

-Visual Basic Express will create a default code project for you and display the code in the code window.
+Visual Studio Community will create a default code project for you and display the code in the code window.

 - Save the project: